Skip to main content

 trade-based ML, PEP abuse.
 Must NOT recommend SAR filing.

-decisions, input/output specification, and validation criteria.
+key decision rules, input/output specification, and validation

 Execute a Board Risk Report for this bank: